 The cost to sell a house in San Diego varies.
 There are typical fees such as Title and Escrow Fees.
 Then “the Property County Tax.”
 Yes, you have to pay for that portion of the year if you have not already paid this along with your mortgage payments.
 There is also a county transfer tax (1.10 per $1,000 of value (exclusive of liens existing at the time of transfer), and a fee from your bank for paying off the loan.
-The natural disclosure fee is paid to a 3rd resource company.
-This disclosure lets the buyer know if the property is in a hazard zone.
-A report is then completed and issued to the buyer once an offer is accepted.
-These fees are included in the cost of selling a house and add up to approximately 1% of the selling price.
+A third-party company collects the natural disclosure fee, which informs the buyer if the property is in a hazard zone.
+After an offer is accepted, the company completes and issues the report to the buyer.
+These fees, included in the cost of selling a house, typically total around 1% of the selling price.

 What Are The Realtor Fees?

 Now we come to the Realtor fees.
 This fee varies and is negotiable.
 Some people may think that hiring a discount broker may save 1,2,3,4 percent or more.
 I can see how some people may think of this.
 For example, if you have an item in a store and you price it at a certain dollar amount, the consumer comes in and says, I would like to purchase that item.
 Great, they go to the cashier and pay the price that was on the price tag, and they are good to go.
-This is not how it works with Real Estate; there are many different fees involved.
+That’s not how it works in real estate; there are various fees involved throughout the process.

 When selling a house, it is not so cut and dry.
 This is especially so when selling homes in neighborhoods such as North Park, South Park, and metro neighborhoods in San Diego.
-Many of the houses in these communities are built in the early 1900s.
-Although many of them have been remodeled throughout the years and look very pretty, they are still older and have their quirks.
-Once a potential buyer has completed their inspection and receives the written report, the road gets a little bumpy from here on in.
+Most homes in these communities were built in the early 1900s.
+While many have been beautifully remodeled over the years, they still retain the unique quirks of older construction.
+Once a potential buyer completes their inspection and receives the written report, the process often becomes more challenging from that point forward.

-We have found when a Realtor is not experienced ( whether new in the business or in for 20 years) with selling older homes, they have a tough time navigating and negotiating through this contingency period, and fallouts occur.
+We’ve found that when a Realtor lacks experience—whether they’re new to the business or have 20 years under their belt—in selling older homes, they often struggle to navigate and negotiate during the contingency period, leading to fallouts.
 Ultimately, the buyer walks, and they fall out of a contract.
-Many days or months of valuable market time are lost, and now the home looks stale.
+Valuable market time, often spanning days or even months, is lost, leaving the home looking stale to potential buyers.
 Not only does it look stale, but now the seller has to provide all of the previous buyers’ inspections on your property to the new potential buyer.
 This does not matter whether the inspector was a good or bad one, this does not matter.
 The seller must provide a potential buyer with these inspections (aka material facts).

 Do I Have to Pay for Repairs Before Selling My House?